Customer Experience Strategy: 5 Creative Ways to Boost Brand Loyalty

 • Be memorable by being authentic as well.

 • Anchor it in consistency.
-From your online experience (website/social media) to your packaging, your face-to-face interactions with people and how you reply to telephone calls/emails.
+From your online experience (website/social media) to your packaging.
+You could also plan conversations and how you reply to emails.

 • Avoid failing expectations.
 People expect a certain level of service, and when you don't deliver, people get narked.